linode/docs/products/tools/linode-api/get-started/_index.md

 The easiest way to get a token is through the [Cloud Manager](https://cloud.linode.com).

   {{< note >}}
-If you are building an application which will need to authenticate multiple users (for example, a custom interface to Linode's infrastructure for your organization), you can set up an [OAuth authentication flow](/docs/api/#oauth) to generate tokens for each user.
+If you are building an application which needs to authenticate multiple users (for example, a custom interface to Linode's infrastructure for your organization), you can set up an [OAuth authentication flow](/docs/api/#oauth) to generate tokens for each user.
 {{< /note >}}

 ### Create an API Token